 Apply your knowledge through practical work experience and an exciting final year research project that will give you hands-on industry experience.
 Previous students have produced projects in the fields of material testing and properties of earth friendly concrete, the analysis of high speed rural traffic incidents and the effects of improved vehicle technology on road design.

 Further expand your knowledge

-You have an opportunity to increase your knowledge further and combine your major studies in Civil Engineering with a four-unit minor in Management or Mining Engineering.
+You have an opportunity to increase your knowledge further and combine your major studies in Civil Engineering with a four-unit minor in Management, Transport Engineering, Data Management or Mining Engineering.